 Sometimes, your login session will simply expire while you are working on content …

 (Session expired notice)

-(Edit Post – Restore post from browser backup)
+(Edit Post – Restore post backup)

 Content Recovery – Loss Of Internet Connection